Wendy Barrie

-Wendy Barrie (born Marguerite Wendy Jenkins; 18 April 1912 – 2 February 1978) was a British-American film and television actress.
+Wendy Barrie (born Marguerite Wendy Jenkins; 18 April 1912 – 2 February 1978) was a British actress.

 Early life

-Barrie was born in London to English parents.
+Although sometimes stated to have been born in London, other sources, including Barrie herself, state that she was born in British Hong Kong, to English parents.
 Her father, Francis Charles John Graigoe Jenkin KC, was an employee of the Great Western Railway (according to the 1901 census), who then joined the Royal Fusiliers in 1902.
 Her mother was Ellen McDonagh.
-Hollywood gave her a more exotic parentage with her father being a King's Counsel and her mother a Russian-Jewish actress who had performed in the world's first professional Yiddish-language theater troupe.
+Hollywood gave her a more exotic parentage with her father being a King's Counsel.
 She received her education at a convent school in England and a finishing school in Switzerland.

 Film

 In 1932, Barrie made her screen debut in the film Threads, which was based upon a play.
 She went on to make a number of motion pictures for London Films under the Korda brothers, Alexander and Zoltan, the best known of which is 1933's The Private Life of Henry VIII, in which she portrayed Jane Seymour.

 In 1934, she appeared in Freedom of the Seas and was contracted by Fox Film Corporation for a film directed by Scott Darling that was made in Britain.
 The following year, she moved to the United States and made her first Hollywood film for Fox opposite Spencer Tracy in the romantic comedy It's a Small World, followed by Under Your Spell with Lawrence Tibbett.
 Loaned to MGM, Barrie starred opposite James Stewart in the 1936 film Speed.
 In 1939 she starred with Richard Greene and Basil Rathbone in the 20th Century Fox version of The Hound of the Baskervilles, and with Lucille Ball in RKO's Five Came Back.
 During 1939 and the early 1940s, Barrie made several of The Saint and The Falcon mystery films with George Sanders.
 She made her final motion picture in 1954.